How to Meal Prep for Beginners

 Tinned tuna and canned salmon are great ways to work in fish in the meals.
 Either with salads or hot meals.

-Avoid bullet proof coffees as they are loaded with excess calories.
+Avoid bulletproof coffees as they are loaded with excess calories.

-Use low fat or no fat dressings for salad.
+Use low-fat or no-fat dressings for salad.

 Potatoes are filling and healthy, despite what people say about carbs and potatoes.
-(It is the high calorie sauces, cooking methods and toppings that have given the humble potato a bad name.)
+(It is the high-calorie sauces, cooking methods, and toppings that have given the humble potato a bad name.)

-Be not only mindful of what you eat, but also the calories you drink.
+Be mindful not only of what you eat but also the calories you drink.

 Meal prepping works well with most diets and healthy eating lifestyles.
 It works with the 5:2 diet, intermittent fasting, etc.